vmustone/vmustone/README.md

 I’m currently exploring opportunities in full-stack and front-end development, with a focus on mastering React, TypeScript, and Node.js.
 My background also includes hands-on experience with telecommunication systems and electrical installations, giving me a unique edge in tech and fieldwork alike.

-- 🚀 Skills: C, C++, JavaScript, HTML, CSS, Docker, Linux, Unix
+- 🚀 Skills: C, C++, JavaScript, HTML, CSS, Docker, Unix
 - 🌱 Currently learning: React & TypeScript
 - 💼 Looking for: Junior front-end or full-stack roles